Incendo/Hyperverse/CONTRIBUTING.md

 Other than that, try to keep annotations on the same line as method and type declarations when possible.
-Mark all non-mutable fields as final, and make liberal use of @Nullable and @NotNull annotations.
+Mark all non-mutable fields as final, and make liberal use of @Nullable and @NonNull annotations.

 ## Licensing